-- CPU / co-processors: - a CPU implementation supporting a 32-/24-/16-/8 bit instruction set which is a superset of the 80C51 family instruction set and distinguishes five CPU modes, - a Triple-DES co-processor, supporting single DES and Triple-DES operations (in 2-key or 3-key operation, with two/three 56 bit keys (112-/168 bit)), where only Triple-DES operations are evaluated and considered as security functionality, - an Advanced Encryption Standard (AES) co-processor with key lengths of 128, 192 and 256 bits, - an arithmetic co-processor, called Fame2 co-processor, whose availability is subject to specific choice of Customer Reconfiguration Options.
-It supplies basic arithmetic functions to support implementation of asymmetric cryptographic algorithms by the Security IC Embedded Software; the Security IC Embedded Software is not part of the TOE, - a CRC co-processor, providing the CRC generation polynomials CRC-16 and CRC-32 for hardware cyclic redundancy check calculations, - Memory / Memory Controller: - Read-Only Memory (ROM): the TOE incorporates 512 kBytes of ROM, where 1 kByte = 1024 Bytes.
-The ROM is partitioned by a Memory Management Unit (MMU) into 384 kBytes Application-ROM for the Security IC Embedded Software.
-128 kBytes are reserved for the Test-ROM, Boot-ROM, and Firmware including emulations.
+CPU / co-processors:

+- a CPU implementation supporting a 32-/24-/16-/8 bit instruction set which is a superset of the 80C51 family instruction set and distinguishes five CPU modes, - a Triple-DES coprocessor, supporting single DES and Triple-DES operations (in 2-key or 3-key operation, with two/three 56 bit keys (112-/168 bit)), where only Triple-DES operations are evaluated and considered as security functionality, - an AES coprocessor (key sizes 128, 195 or 256 bit), whose availability is subject to specific choice of Customer Reconfiguration Options, supporting AES operations with three different key lengths, - an arithmetic coprocessor, called Fame2 coprocessor, whose availability is subject to specific choice of Customer Reconfiguration Options.
+It supplies basic arithmetic functions to support implementation of asymmetric cryptographic algorithms by the Security IC Embedded Software; the Security IC Embedded Software is not part of the TOE (no security functionality), - a CRC coprocessor, providing the CRC generation polynomials CRC-16 and CRC-32 for hardware cyclic redundancy check calculations (no security functionality).

+· Memory / Memory Controller:
-Random Access Memory (RAM): 9.125 kBytes of RAM, which is parted into RAM available to the Firmware Operating System only (576 Bytes).
-The remainder, which is available to the Security IC Embedded Software, is split into 2.688 kBytes for the Fame2 co-processor, called FXRAM and 6.656 kBytes general purpose RAM, called CXRAM,

-- Electrically Erasable Programmable Read Only Memory (EEPROM): An overall maximum of 80 kBytes of EEPROM, where 1024 Bytes are always reserved for IC Dedicated Support Software, 512 Bytes for the manufacturer area and whose actual size is subject to specific choice of Major Configuration and Customer Reconfiguration Options, - Memory Controller: A Memory Management Unit (MMU) controls access to all of the three above mentioned memory types,
+- Read-Only Memory (ROM): the TOE incorporates 512 kBytes of ROM, where 1 kByte = 1024 Bytes.
+The ROM is partitioned by a Memory Management Unit (MMU) into 384 kBytes Application-ROM for the Security IC Embedded Software, depending on major configuration options.
+128 kBytes are reserved for the Test-ROM, - Random Access Memory (RAM): 9.920 Bytes of RAM, which is parted into RAM available to the Firmware Operating System only (576 Bytes), to application RAM which is available to the Security IC Embedded Software, which is split into 2.688 Bytes for the Fame2 coprocessor, called FXRAM and 6.656 Bytes general purpose RAM, called CXRAM, - Electrically Erasable Programmable Read Only Memory (EEPROM): Provides an overall maximum of 80 kBytes of EEPROM, where 1024 Bytes are always reserved for IC Dedicated Support Software for FOS control data, 512 Bytes for the manufacturer area, 768 Bytes for the PUF Block and the remaining part is reserved for MIFARE software part of the IC Dedicated Support Software, - Memory Controller: A Memory Management Unit (MMU) controls access to all of the three above mentioned memory types, - Copy Machine: a device providing direct memory access for the Security IC Embedded Software without CPU interactions.